Tech-invite3GPPspaceIETFspace

 If in such situation the resources would consider the rule to issue alarms only in case they require maintenance, then the base station would not send any alarm, while all affected resources would set their operational state to "disabled" and the availability state to "dependency".
 In this case the human operator would be aware that the base station does not work as expected and would be also aware of the fact that the base station as such does not require any maintenance.
 However, although the mechanism described above have been standardized by ITU-T in 1992, such mechanisms are not applied in currents systems.
 Reducing the number of alarms in the network elements by simple filtering of alarms imposes the risk to miss important information that might be needed by other management functions.
 Therefore, it requires the network elements to perform thorough correlation of notifications and state information in order to suppress redundant information only, but not to suppress information that is needed by higher level management tools.

 It is an unfortunate fact that -since ever- the management systems as well as the human operators are choking in alarms, although a combination of alarm reporting and state management would offer a technical means to reduce the number of alarms.
-As a matter of fact, the determination whether an abnormal behavior is caused by an entity itself or by another entity (or subsystem) requires sophisticated correlation functions that must be able be reliable in order to avoid erroneous correlations resulting in false statements about the root cause.
+As a matter of fact, the determination whether an abnormal behavior is caused by an entity itself or by another entity (or subsystem) requires sophisticated correlation functions that are able to be reliable in order to avoid erroneous correlations resulting in false statements about the root cause.
 Implementation of such functions require high implementation effort because it requires the knowledge of all dependencies.

 An additional problem is that clause 11.2 of TS 28.532, which defines the Fault Supervision MnS, does not provide the necessary definitions and descriptions required to understand the current state of art as to alarm management.
 This is because much of the material specified and available for the IRP Framework was not moved to SBMA.